 You can fund your account using a credit card, debit card, bank transfer, or PayPal.
 The minimum deposit to open an account varies depending on your country, but it ranges between $/£250 and €300.
 IG has its own trading platform and allows you to use MT4 if you prefer.

 eToro developed its web trading platform, which is intuitive and user-friendly for beginners.
-Finally, the main disadvantage is that USD is the only account currency available.
-So, you will be charged a conversion fee if you deposit funds in another currency.
-Additionally, they charge a $5 per withdrawal request and a $10 monthly fee after one year of inactivity.
+Finally, they charge a $5 per withdrawal request and a $10 monthly fee after one year of inactivity.

 Read our eToro review here.

-On the negative side, although XTB does not charge a fee on withdrawal amounts greater than €80, they charge a €16 fee for smaller amounts.
+On the negative side, although XTB does not charge a fee on withdrawal amounts greater than €80, it charges a €16 fee for smaller amounts.
 Additionally, their product portfolio is limited to CFDs and Forex; after 12 months of inactivity, they start charging €10/month.

 Read our XTB review for further insights.